mathMatthew/spreadsheetCoder/XML_Functions_and_Transforms.md

 ## Overview

 SpreadsheetCoder uses XML-like files to break down intricate functions into basic, mappable elements.
 These definitions aid in translating embedded functions.
 Once stored in "SpreadsheetCoder/XMLFunctions" (location adjustable via `XMLFunctionLibraryPath` in the SC file), SpreadsheetCoder consistently accesses this function library.

+These XML Function files are generated automatically by setting the target language to XML.
+The file How_to_do_lookups.xlsm is meant, as the name suggests, for help in understanding the special syntax around doing lookups with SpreadsheetCoder.
+But it is also fine as a a more generic example of how SpreadsheetCoder generates the functional logic into other languages, including XML.
+You may want to refer to that file to see how things work with real examples.

+Like the XML Functions file, the XML Transformation files, can be generated from SpreadsheetCoder itself, if you setup the right outline of the function in Excel.
+For examples with how this works in the file How_to_do_transforms.xlsm.

+Below is the document structure for these files.

 ## Key Elements: